Thanks for stopping by. You are currently logged in as a Guest

-Many 3rd seat lone calls can be stopped, but to do so, the hand must be played correctly.
-One reason 3rd seat is such a hard spot to make a successful lone from is that the dealer has the ability to create a void in a suit.
+Many third seat lone calls can be stopped, but to do so, the hand must be played correctly.
+One reason the third seat is such a hard spot to make a successful lone from is that the dealer has the ability to create a void in a suit.
 To take advantage of this, the dealer should try to discard next and their partner should try to lead next.
-This may allow the dealer to ultimately either trump or over-trump the first lead, stopping the lone.
+This may allow the dealer to ultimately either trump or over-trump the first lead, therefore stopping the lone.

 The dealer is sitting in the South position.
-West orders the nine of clubs into the dealers hand and calls alone.
+West orders the 9 of clubs into the dealer's hand and calls alone.

 Having picked up the 9 of clubs, South then discards the 10 of spades.
 His partner in North leads a spade.
 The maker(E) plays his ace.
 South trumps the ace, stopping the lone call.
-It's a simple plan that is very effective.
+It is a simple plan that is also very effective.

 South leads the 10 of hearts (next).
 The maker(W) trumps the heart with the queen.
 Things are not looking good for the N/S team.
-A successful completion of this lone and E/W will win the game.
+With a successful completion of this lone and E/W will win the game.